 In the half year they flew in 1908, the Wright Brothers performed more than 200 demonstration flights in Europe.
 They traveled to Italy and demonstrated the aeroplane there as well.
 A licensing contract was negotiated to manufacture the plane in Germany.
 Finally, as 1908 came to a close, they were set to return to America.
 Ultimately, the Wrights would make three trips to Europe, marketing their aeroplane designs and licensing the construction of Wright Flyers.

 During their first trip, the French government awarded the Wrights that nation’s highest medal, the Ordre national de la Légion d’honneur.
 This was awarded to both Wilbur and Orville Wright — and their sister Katherine, who had become nearly as famous as the two brothers for her own exploits and the key role she played.
 Indeed, she had been an essential part of their efforts from the beginning when they were struggling to develop the aeroplane.
 While in Europe, she took on a large role, even learning French so that she could serve as a partner in their business efforts.

 The Scientific American article of 1905 could not have known that the Wrights European fans would soon be vindicated.
 Their piece ended with the insinuation of dishonesty when they wrote, “We certainly want more light on the subject.”
 Indeed, the Wrights would show their stuff in the end.
 They would secure their place in history for the first successful heavier-than-air powered flight.

-In 1909, soon after their return to America, the US Army took an interest in the Wrights’ aeroplane and the first official trials were held.
+In 1909, soon after their return to America, the US Army took an interest in the Wrights’ aeroplane.
+The first official trials were held.